 - Greenway Health.
 Greenway Health is a solid choice for smaller practices because it is known for its ease of use and customizable templates.

 - Meditech.
-Meditech offers EHR solutions that emphasize patient safety and streamlined clinical workflows.
+Meditech offers EHR for small practices that emphasize patient safety and streamlined clinical workflows.

 - CareCloud.
 CareCloud stands out for its intuitive design and robust data analytics capabilities.

-- Kareo.
+- Tebra.
 Kareo is known for its affordability and robust billing features, making it an excellent option for small private practices.

-Navigating the world of small practice EHR can be daunting.
+Navigating the world of EHR for small practices can be daunting.
 Choose the right EHR software carefully.
 Make sure it brings the outcomes corresponding to your mission and vision.

 Begin your journey towards innovative healthcare with EHR implementation.
 Explore how it is enabling advanced, seamless, secure health data sharing!